AsanteWiebers/AsanteWiebers/README.md

-Hello :bowtie:
+Hello there :bowtie:

 - 🔭 I’m currently working on building interactive JavaScript Websites/Applications
-- 🌱 I’m currently sharpening my Javascript skills.
+- 🌱 I’m currently learning SASS, React and Figma

-:exclamation: Programming can be quite addictive
+:exclamation: Programming can be quite addictive.

+Have a nice day.